mmish321/Magpie/answers.md

 	My brain is so large, it needed the additional room.
 Otherwise I could only say "blubba blubba blubba."

-4.It responded to asdfghjkl; by saying:
+4. It responded to asdfghjkl; by saying:

 	Sorry if I'm confused, but I had a sub-process running to trace your ip address (66.195.91.183) and it failed!
 Does this mean you are in a top secret facility?